peesock/dotfiles/README.md

 - mpv

-#### Secrets
+### secrets

-- keepassxc as password vault, important document storage, secret service provider, and TOTP generator
+- keepassxc for passwords, document storage, secret service provider, and TOTP

-- keepmenu to quickly access passwords from dmenu
+- keepmenu to access keepass database from dmenu, auto unlocked with secret storage

-- syncthing to sync and backup password vault between devices
+- syncthing to sync password vault between devices, among other things

 ## Scripts
 see the [README](.local/bin/).

-these days i write some scripts in C, whose binaries are depended on by other dotfiles. they can be found in separate repos.
+not everything i write is in there; some of it is disorganized in other non-dot directories and written in C.

 ## Services
-i've been using runit as an init system, and now i depend on it to manage a bunch of custom user services on my system. see [here](.local/var/run/runit).
+i use runit as a service manager (and init) for some things. see [here](.local/var/run/runit)

-the beauty of runit is you don't need the matching init system to use its services. just install runit and start it up [somehow](.zlogin).
+the beauty of runit or anything else that isn't systemd is you don't need the matching init system to run its services, as user or as root. just install runit and start it up [somehow](.zlogin).